Talwar-class frigate: Sonar

 According to some reports, the APSOH (Advanced Panoramic Sonar Hull) hull-mounted sonar is fitted on the vessels.
 The APSOH sonar performs active ranging, passive listening, auto tracking of targets and classification.
 Other reports indicate that the BEL HUMSA (Hull Mounted Sonar Array) sonar is fitted.
 The HUMSA is a panoramic medium-range active/passive sonar system developed by the Naval Physical and Oceanographic Laboratory (NPOL).
-As a stop gap measure, Russian Bronza (MG-345) hull mounted sonars are installed.

 Information released from the Severnoye Design Bureau (SDB) indicate that French towed array sonars (TAS) are also fitted.
 This is very plausible given that many Indian Navy ships now use French TAS, however INS Talwar shows no signs of such a system.
 The vessel may also have a Russian SSN-137 Variable Depth Sonar (VDS) with NATO reporting name Steer Hide, providing active search with medium frequency, and the sonar might be license produced in India with Indian designation SSSN-113.

 Countermeasures

 The frigate features the Russian-made TK-25E-5 integrated electronic warfare suite, which comprises a wideband electronic support measures system that has antenna arrays mounted in the superstructure and a multimode jammer.
 Four KT-216 decoy launchers, forming part of the PK-10 system, are fitted for soft-kill defence.
 A total of 120 120mm chaff and infrared decoy rounds are carried on board.

 Some ships of the class including INS Tabar have had their TK-25E-5 ESM suites replaced with BEL manufactured Varuna ESM systems with their distinctive circular housing located above the Fregat radar.